marado/djvu-info/README.md

 Anyway, this is meant to be a script that reads a `.djvu` file and tells you if it really is a DjVu file, SDjVu, or not.

+A second script, `sdjvu-info.js`, is meant to be used on SDjVu files, letting you know what sort of DRM it contains.